Plutonomicon/cardano-transaction-lib/doc/faq.md

 This is probably because npm is used directly.
 This is something users have reported when using `npm install` instead of having Nix manage the node dependencies (done automatically with `nix develop`, but if you have `node_modules` present in the working directory it will shadow the ones from the Nix store).

+You can prevent `npm` from ever installing to local `node_modules` by enabling the `packageLockOnly` flag in the `shell` argument to `purescriptProject`.
+When enabled, `npm i` will always act as if the `--package-lock-only` flag has been passed.
+This is not enabled by default, but we recommend enabling it.

 ## Time-related

 ### Q: Time-related functions behave strangely, what's the reason?

 Local `cardano-node` lags behind the global network time, so when using time conversion functions (`slotToPosixTime`, `posixTimeToSlot`, etc.) users should be aware that the node sees time differently from the OS.
 During normal runs, the lag can be somewhere between 0 and 200 seconds.

 To do anything time-related, it's best to rely on local node chain tip time, instead of using `Date.now()` as a source of truth.
 This is often a requirement when using `mustValidateIn`, because the node will reject the transaction if it appears too early.